 Who else will be part of the ICRC team travelling to the islands?

 The team also includes my deputy, Dr Morris Tidball-Binz, who will oversee the forensic aspects of the project, and a number of forensic specialists selected by the ICRC.
-Some of the specialists are from the University of San Sebastián.
+Some of the specialists are from the University of the Basque Country.
 Both the UK and Argentina have agreed to this and our offer that, if they wish, they may provide a list of experts of their choice.
 The ICRC would then select up to two experts from each country to join the team.

 Some people don't believe the bodies should be disturbed.
 They say it would only reopen old wounds and that the bodies should be left in peace.
 What is your response to that?